How to Display Video via Dynamic Field and Dynamic Tag in the Listing Template

 %s macros and now it outputs the meta field values.

 Showing the video with the Video widget

 Drag-n-drop the Video widget to the page, and in the Source drop-down menu, choose the “Self Hosted” option.
 Enable the External URL toggle and click on the “Dynamic tags” button in the right corner of the next field.
 Choose the “Custom Field” JetEngine option.
 Click the field once again, and in the Field drop-down list, select the meta field with the video URL.

 Adjust the other settings to customize the video playing.

 Displaying Video from a Third-party Platform

 This step duplicates the steps from the first part of this tutorial.
 More information about creating meta fields you can find in this detailed overview.
 Also, make sure that you have created the Text-type meta field.

 Now you need to insert the video link from the YouTube or Vimeo hosting source to the meta field of every post.

-To showcase the video in the listing, you need to go to JetEngine > Listings, create the new one, and open it in Elementor editor.
-Once again we will be working with the Dynamic Field widget, so find and drop it to the page.
+To showcase the video in the listing, you need to go to JetEngine > Listings, create the new one, and open it in the Elementor editor.
+Once again, we will be working with the Dynamic Field widget, so find and drop it to the page.

 That’s it.
 You now learned how to display videos in the Listing grid dynamically using JetEngine functionalities.